Breeding-Analytics/bioflow/README.md

     section above).

-2)  Functions that enable methods approved by the Quantitative Genetics community lead by the Accelerated Breeding Initiative (before EiB).
+2)  Functions that enable methods approved by the Quantitative Genetics community lead by the Accelerated Breeding Initiative (ABI, before EiB).

-3)  Functions that are proven better than existing methods, robust enough to handle the variability of data encountered across the CGIAR (use sample datasets to test your own function).
+3)  Functions that are proven better or equally good than existing methods, robust enough to handle the variability of datasets encountered across the CGIAR (use sample datasets to test your own functions and interface).

+4)  The function should be accepted at least by two of the current maintainers at the time of submission.

 ### Open an issue before submitting a pull-request